jkot16/psm/README.md

-# PSM – Fundamentals of Computer Simulation (PJATK, 2025)
+# PSM – Fundamentals of Computer Simulations (PJATK, 2025)

 This repository contains lab assignments from the "Fundamentals of Computer Simulation" course at PJATK.
 Each project simulates a physical system using basic numerical methods in Java.